tjacobs/CarND-Vehicle-Detection/writeup.md

 ### 2. Train the classifier

 Next, I train the classifier over the 17,760 vehicle and non-vehicle images, making sure to normalize them first.
 This can be seen in the fourth code cell in the notebook.
+I use a LinearSVC, and it takes about 40 seconds to train it over the training set.
 I acheive 98.56% accuracy using a 20% randomly selected validation set.

 ### 3. Sliding Window Search